Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an Azure Active Directory (Azure AD) environment.
-Users occasionally connect to Azure AD via the Internet.
-You have been tasked with making sure that users who connect to Azure AD via the internet from an unidentified IP address, are automatically encouraged to change passwords.
+### Your company has an Microsoft Entra ID environment.
+Users occasionally connect to Microsoft Entra ID via the Internet.
+You have been tasked with making sure that users who connect to Microsoft Entra ID via the internet from an unidentified IP address, are automatically encouraged to change passwords.
 Solution: You configure the use of Azure Key Vault.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an Azure Active Directory (Azure AD) environment.
-Users occasionally connect to Azure AD via the Internet.
-You have been tasked with making sure that users who connect to Azure AD via the internet from an unidentified IP address, are automatically encouraged to change passwords.
-Solution: You configure the use of Azure AD Identity Protection.
+### Your company has an Microsoft Entra ID environment.
+Users occasionally connect to Microsoft Entra ID via the Internet.
+You have been tasked with making sure that users who connect to Microsoft Entra ID via the internet from an unidentified IP address, are automatically encouraged to change passwords.
+Solution: You configure the use of Microsoft Entra ID Protection.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an Azure Active Directory (Azure AD) environment.
-Users occasionally connect to Azure AD via the Internet.
-You have been tasked with making sure that users who connect to Azure AD via the internet from an unidentified IP address, are automatically encouraged to change passwords.
-Solution: You configure the use of Azure AD Privileged Identity Management.
+### Your company has an Microsoft Entra ID environment.
+Users occasionally connect to Microsoft Entra ID via the Internet.
+You have been tasked with making sure that users who connect to Microsoft Entra ID via the internet from an unidentified IP address, are automatically encouraged to change passwords.
+Solution: You configure the use of Microsoft Entra Privileged Identity Management.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.